The Art of Seeing Whales: Highlights from the Elizabeth Schultz Collection, the Melville Society Archive, and the New Bedford Whaling Museum

 Exhibition Dates: July 1st, 2014 – March 2015

 Marten de Vos, Jonah cast onto dry land,

-This show draws on three unique collections of art and artifacts to visually describe human interaction with whales over time, and considers culture, biology and whaling history in artistic representation from the 16th to the 21st century.
+This show drew on three unique collections of art and artifacts to visually describe human interaction with whales over time, and consided culture, biology and whaling history in artistic representation from the 16th to the 21st century.
 From religion to commerce to conservation, people have been connected to these magnificent, mysterious mammals, and artists are often the portals through whom we experience the joy, sorrow, and intellectual engagement of this relationship.
-See through their eyes the evolution of human perspectives on whales and whaling.
+This exhibition allowed us to see through their eyes the evolution of human perspectives on whales and whaling.